riaagarwal21/Network-Sniffer/README.md

 This tool is meant only for educational and authorized use.
 Do not run this on networks without permission — doing so may violate laws or terms of service.

+---
+> 📌 Created with ❤️ by Ria Agarwal